serverlessworkflow/specification/specification.md

 The Serverless Workflow model is composed of:

-* Set of [functions](#Function-Definition) (services) that need to be `invoked` during workflow execution.
+* [Function](#Function-Definition) definitions.
+Declare services that need to be invoked during workflow execution.
-* Set of [events](#Event-Definition) that need to be `consumed` to start or continue workflow instances, trigger function/service execution, or be `produced` during workflow execution.
+* [Event](#Event-Definition) definitions.
+Declare events that need to be `consumed` to start or continue workflow instances, trigger function/service execution, or be `produced` during workflow execution.
-* Set of [states](#State-Definition) and [transitions](#Transitions) between them.
+* [State](#State-Definition) and [transition](#Transitions) definitions.
 States define the workflow `control flow logic`, manage workflow data, and can reference defined functions and events.
-Transitions connect workflow states.
+Transitions define the connections between workflow states.

-Workflow model defines a declarative language that can be used to model simple or complex orchestrations for event-driven, serverless applications.
+Serverless Workflow model defines a declarative language that can be used to model both simple and complex orchestrations for event-driven, serverless applications.

 ### Workflow Data